HenryMills/r1-connect-demo-phonegap/README.md

 ### Version Requirements

-This plugin is meant to work with PhoneGap 3.0.0+
+This plugin is meant to work with PhoneGap 3.x - 4.x.
+For PhoneGap 5.x+ use branch [cordova5](https://github.com/radiumone/r1-connect-demo-phonegap/tree/cordova5)

 ## Installation